Preparing to buy your first home

 If all goes well, you’re now at the final stage of the homebuying process: closing.

 Then, you’ll have a big pile of paperwork to sign.
-At the end, you’re officially a homeowner and you have nothing more to worry about.
+At the end, you’re officially a homeowner and you'll have nothing more to worry bout.

 Remember that homes need maintenance.
 At some point, you’ll need to replace the windows, furnace or roof.
 Hopefully not at the same time, but who can say for sure?